Avoiding Obfuscation with Prover-Estimator Debate: Introduction

 \cite{brown-cohen24scalable} avoid the issue of obfuscation in debate by doing away with recursion entirely.
 In this case, an efficient honest debater can always win, but debaters are required to write-out the full human-judgeable argument for the correctness of their claims.
 To return to the software engineering example, this would mean that the coding debater has to provide complete, detailed documentation of how and why every single piece of the code works, such that any plausible critique by the code-reviewing debater is already answered by the documentation.
 This is a significant sacrifice relative to recursive debate, which allows the debaters to efficiently and adaptively zoom-in on a small fraction of the full, detailed human-judgeable argument.

 \paragraph{Our Approach.} We introduce \emph{prover-estimator debate}, a protocol for AI debate that mitigates the obfuscated arguments problem while retaining the efficiency of recursive debate.
 In prover-estimator debate, the prover (Alice) decomposes a problem into subclaims.
 The estimator (Bob) has the \emph{sole} task of assigning probabilities to the prover's subclaims.
 The prover uses these probabilities to decide which subclaim to recursively debate further.
 This departs from previous debate protocols, where the opponent selects which subclaim to challenge.
 We show that Bob can always produce probabilities that are \emph{indistinguishable from the truth by Alice}, while expending computational effort not too much greater than Alice.
 Alice cannot therefore (on average) select a subproblem where Bob is non-trivially wrong.
 However, prover-estimator debate has limitations.
 Alice’s task becomes harder because Bob can defeat an argument by assigning low probabilities to many subclaims.
 This rules out certain delicate, yet correct arguments that are highly sensitive to the probabilities assigned to subproblems.
-We formalize this condition by introducing a \emph{stability} requirement, \emph{$(\epsilon$, $\rho$)-stability}, which demands that the validity of arguments cannot hinge on arbitrarily small changes in subclaim probabilities.
+We formalize this condition by introducing a \emph{stability} requirement, \emph{$\rho$-stability}, which demands that the validity of arguments cannot hinge on arbitrarily small changes in subclaim probabilities\footnote{An earlier preprint had an error in the main theorem due to an issue with the way stability was defined.
+At a high level, the corrected definition bounds changes in marginal probabilities of subclaims, while the original mistaken definition used conditional probabilities.
+This error was found and fixed by the last three authors.}.
 We require stability only for usefulness, not safety: even if stability does not hold, an honest estimator can still win against any incorrect argument by a dishonest prover.

 To gain intuition for how prover-estimator debate works, let us return to the pull request example.
 Anyone who has undertaken code review knows that reading code and directly identifying bugs is a difficult task.
 However, it is often possible to estimate where bugs are likely to occur from the structure of the code, and then to request additional evidence in the form of tests that demonstrate the desired behavior.
 Prover-estimator debate in this setting requires Alice to provide reliable test coverage, so that even when Bob is uncertain that any single test provides sufficient evidence that the code is correct, taken together it is still likely that Alice's code exhibits the desired behavior.
 On the other hand, if Alice has engaged in obfuscation by producing code that fails in a way neither Alice nor Bob can readily identify, then Bob can output low probabilities for Alice's claims, and Alice will not be able to reliably identify any probability as being unreasonable.